 Parish Notice Board Installation In Burton upon Trent, Staffordshire

 About Burton upon Trent

-Burton upon Trent, also known as Burton-on-Trent or simply Burton, is a broadcast town in Staffordshire, England, close to the connect with Derbyshire.
+Burton on Trent, also known as Burton-on-Trent or simply Burton, is a shout out town in the borough of East Staffordshire in the county of Staffordshire, England, close to the be muggy to with Derbyshire.
 In 2011, it had a population of 72,299.
 The demonym for residents of the town is Burtonian.
-Burton is 11 miles (18 km) southwest of Derby, 27 miles (43 km) northwest of Leicester, 28 miles (45 km) west-southwest of Nottingham and 20 miles (32 km) south of the southern retrieve to the Peak District National Park.
+Burton is located 11 miles (18 km) south-west of Derby, 27 miles (43 km) north-west of Leicester, 28 miles (45 km) west-south-west of Nottingham and 20 miles (32 km) south of the southern door to the Peak District National Park.

 Burton is known for its brewing.
 The town grew up concerning Burton Abbey.
 Burton Bridge was with the site of two battles, in 1322, when Edward II defeated the rebel Earl of Lancaster and in 1643 with royalists captured the town during the First English Civil War.
 William Lord Paget and his descendants were blamed for extending the manor home within the abbey grounds and facilitating the enlargement of the River Trent Navigation to Burton.
 Burton grew into a busy spread around town by the early enlightened period.Source